THE ABSOLUTE BEST PLACES TO ELOPE IN CALIFORNIA

 WOndering where the best elopement destinations in California are?

 Well look no further.
-During my many adventures through California, I'm always on the lookout for great locations.
+While adventuring through California, I'm always on the lookout for great elopement locations.
 You can't just turn off being a wedding photographer after all.
 Over the years I've come across more than a few spots I thought looked like the ideal place for an intimate elopement ceremony and felt it was about time I shared them with you.

 WHEN TO VISIT : Mid May through June is when the waterfalls are at their peak and the wildflowers are in bloom, but you'll be elbow to elbow with 500,000 other park visitor.
 For a bit more solitude try visiting the park in the Winter or Fall